Sexuality, Fertility, Gender, and Body Image Concerns

 Exam judgment points

-- Use inclusive language and correct pronouns.
+- Use inclusive language and correct names and pronouns.

-- Assess body image distress and social withdrawal.
+- Assess body-image distress and social withdrawal.

-- Escalate sexual safety questions tied to counts, surgery, radiation injury, infection risk, or hazardous drug exposure.
+- Escalate sexual-safety questions tied to counts, surgery, radiation injury, infection risk, or hazardous-drug exposure.

 A transgender patient reports that staff repeatedly use the wrong name.
 What is the best RN action?